Vurimindi2021/X-Ray-Image-Classifier/README.md

 # Proposal 1:
 Developing a model to detect pneumonia & other lung diseases  in chest X-Ray images using convolution neural network (CNN), deep learning and computer-assisted diagnostics.
 This model will be trained, tested and validated using NIH's 100,000 anonymized chest x-ray images belongs to 30,000 patients including many with advanced lung diseases.
 This dataset is available at https://datashare.nida.nih.gov/study/nida-ctn-0046.

+# Proposal 2:
+Developing a model to predict United States Supreme Court rulings using court opinions, transcripts using CNNRNN, NLP, and LSTM.
+This model will be trained, tested and valiadted using United States Supreme Court rulings using court opinions, and transcripts made available at: http://scdb.wustl.edu/data.php, https://github.com/freelawproject, https://case.law, https://www.supremecourt.gov/oral_arguments/argument_transcript/2020.